-Update: The Ebbsfleet Inland Border Facility will be closing to all customers from 23.59 on 27 November 2022.
-Traffic currently using this site should now use our Sevington or Holyhead Inland Border Facility sites.
+Update: The Ebbsfleet Inland Border Facility closed permanently to all customers on 27 November 2022.
+Traffic should now use the Sevington or Holyhead sites.

 This page provides an opportunity for interested individuals and organisations to view information about the Ebbsfleet Inland Border Facility.